 there was one issue – the front sway bar mounting was different between the early 924 and the later 944.
 And since the early sway bar mounts to a tab on the early 944 control arms, and those arms are no longer available, we put new steel control arms on the car with plastic bushings.
 The turbo sway bar mounts on the control arms, but then attaches to the front subframe via some custom steel brackets that we made.
 They seem to mount just right.
 Whether this combination will work properly is still unknown – we will find out soon enough.
 The math works out, but who knows?

 The stock steering came with a 924 manual rack, which looks pretty small and weak.
 So, since we changed over to a 944-esque front suspension, we decided to use a de-powered 924S rack with new tie rods and ends.
 However, mounting for the 924 vs 944 rack is different – the same idea, but in different locations on the front crossmember.
-So, Ideola Garage and Dan Beckett to the rescue!
-Dan set us up with a pair of adapters that bolt to the 924 front crosssmember and allow the mounting of the beefier 944 steering rack.
+We found a pair of adapters that bolt to the 924 front crosssmember and allow the mounting of the beefier 944 steering rack.
 All done!
+(Edit – we got the adapters from Dan Beckett at Ideola Garage, but he has since gone out of business.
+I cannot find any other adapters like the ones that we used.
+Bad news.)

 So it will stop and steer – what is left but to make it go?